DevCycleHQ/sdk-proxy/README.md

 The HTTP server mode is a 1:1 replacement for the Bucketing API used by all SDKs in cloud bucketing mode, or can be used directly without an SDK as an API.

+Logging can be configured to write to a file for both application logs, and HTTP access logs; or just writing application logs to `stdout`.
+By default, the application logs are written to `stdout`, and the HTTP logs are written to `/dev/null`.

 ### Docker

 The docker image published here is the base runtime version - expecting to be used as a base image for you to extend.